Insider threat

 What is an insider threat?

 An insider threat is a security risk that originates from within an organization.
 It typically involves employees, contractors, business partners, or other individuals who have inside information concerning the organization’s security practices, data, and computer systems.
-These threats can be malicious or unintentional.
+These types of insider threats can be malicious or unintentional.

 Who is most likely to be an insider threat?

-According to a study by the Ponemon Institute on insider threats, negligent insiders are the most likely insider threat, accounting for 62% of incidents.
-Stolen credentials are often the consequence of negligence, either resulting from employees clicking on malicious links or not following basic security practices like installing the latest software updates or enabling 2FA.
-According to Verizon’s 2023 Data Breach Investigations Report, about one-fifth of cybersecurity incidents involve insider threats.
+A study by the Ponemon Institute on insider threats revealed that negligent insiders account for 62% of insider threat incidents.
+Stolen credentials are often the consequence of negligence, such as when an employee clicks on malicious links or doesn’t follow basic security practices like installing the latest software updates or enabling 2FA.

 Why are insider threats dangerous?

-Unintentional insider threats are dangerous because they can lead to unauthorized access to business applications and information that can lead to follow-on attacks like ransomware.
+Unintentional insider threats are dangerous because they can lead to unauthorized access to essential business applications and confidential information that can lead to follow-on attacks like ransomware.

 There are two main types of insider threats:

-1. Unintentional threats can occur due to negligence or are accidental.
+1. Unintentional threats: Unintentional insider threats can occur due to negligence or are accidental.
 Negligent insiders typically choose to ignore security policies.
 Accidental threats occur when an insider mistakenly causes harm to the organization, such as opening a malicious attachment or unintentionally sharing sensitive information.

-2. Intentional threats, also known as a “malicious insider” are when an insider knowingly causes harm to the organization, either for their own gain, or to act on a personal grievance.
+2. Intentional threats: Intentional insider threats – also known as “malicious insiders” – are when an insider knowingly causes harm to the organization, either for their own gain, or to act on a personal grievance.

 Other insider threats include collusive threats – intentional threats where insiders collaborate with an external threat actor to harm the organization, and third-party threats – contractors or vendors who have access to sensitive data, facilities, or systems.

-Why is it important to identify potential insider threats?
+Why is it important to identify potential insider threats early on?

-Insiders have access to an organization’s most sensitive data.
-Taking a zero trust approach to identifying potential insider threats, whether intentional or unintentional, can limit the scope of a possible cyberattack.
+Because insiders may have access to an organization’s most sensitive data, taking a Zero Trust approach to identifying potential insider threats, whether intentional or unintentional, can also limit the scope of a possible cyberattack.

-Insider threat detection hinges on spotting concerning behaviors, a task achieved through a blend of technology and keen observation by staff.
-Identification and management of such threats not only safeguard critical assets but also foster a culture of security awareness and vigilance within the organization.
+Identification and management of insider threats not only safeguard critical assets but also foster a culture of security awareness and vigilance within the organization.

-What advantages do insider threats have over others?
+What advantages do insider threats have over other threat actors?

 The main advantage insiders have is that they already have authorized access to an organization’s systems and data.
 This means they don’t need to breach initial security barriers as external attackers do.
 Aside from access, insiders have knowledge of the organization’s operations and processes, allowing them to navigate the internal systems more efficiently and identify valuable data or weak points.
 Lastly, the activities of insiders might not raise immediate suspicion since they are expected to access and work with company data.